-The English Department consists of 35 full time faculty members teaching and researching in both traditional and emerging fields.
-This distinguished graduate faculty represents a wide array of approaches to the study of literature, including Holocaust and trauma studies; postcolonial literatures; medieval and early modern studies; Canadian literature; and American literature and cultural studies.
+The English Department consists of approximately 35 full time faculty members teaching and researching in both traditional and emerging fields, housed in one of the largest and most dynamic Faculty of Arts in the country. [link to Faculty of Arts].
+Our distinguished graduate faculty represents a wide array of approaches to the study of literature, including Holocaust and trauma studies; postcolonial literatures; medieval and early modern studies; Canadian literature; American literature, Victorian iterature, digital humanities, comic and graphic texts, gender studies and cultural studies.
 Our faculty members publish on translation theory, 18th century, graphic novels, performance theory and practice, homoerotic poetry in the Renaissance, experimental poetry, and medieval manuscripts, among many others.
-In 2014, the department will see the investiture of a new Canadian Research Chair in Creative Writing.
+In 2014, the department saw the investiture of a new Canadian Research Chair in Creative Writing.

-Calgary offers a strong, established and distinctive graduate program.
-We provide instruction and supervision at the MA and PhD levels in all traditional historical periods of literature; in American, Canadian, post-colonial and diaspora literatures; and in new approaches from feminist theory to eco-criticism.
-A special strength of our program is creative writing: we are the only program in Canada and one of the few in North America to offer both MA and PhD students the option of presenting a creative thesis, and our endowed Calgary Distinguished Writers Program supports an annual writer residency and frequent visits by writers of international stature.
+We offer a strong, established and distinctive graduate program.
+We provide instruction and supervision at the MA and PhD levels in all traditional historical periods of literature; in American, Canadian, post-colonial and diaspora literatures; and in current approaches from feminist theory to eco-criticism.
 Our students present conference papers all over the world; our creative-writing graduates (and students) are winning prizes in every genre; our graduates are in tenure-track positions across the country; and our MA and PhD students have careers in publishing, business, and government.

 We invite you to consider applying to the University of Calgary's graduate program in English.
 Our graduate program is rigorous, energetic, and lively.
 Our primary interest is serious scholarship, and students in our program enjoy a dynamic, engaged scholarly community with a widely respected research-driven faculty and internationally known creative-writing faculty.